SSWConsulting/SSW.Rules.Content/rules/migrate-from-system-web-to-modern-alternatives/rule.md

 ---

-# Do you know to migrate from System.Web to modern alternatives

 When upgrading a web application from .NET Framework to .NET Standard or .NET, you will likely have to address System.Web.
 On upgrade, the reference to System.Web is either removed or will cause compile-time errors.